yuanjia01/yuanjia01.github.io/_posts/2022-10-31-legendre-transform.md

 Let's have some fun: I've worked out the Legendre transform in some common cases to give you a sense of how it behaves.
-Taking a function and translating the curve upwards shifts the Legendre transform an equal amount downwards:
+Taking a function and translating the curve upwards shifts the Legendre transform downwards an equal amount:

 ![](/images/legendre/translate-up.png)